6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Château de Villandry

 This elegant chateau was the last of the Renaissance residences to be built in the UNESCO-listed Loire Valley.
 After being purchased by Napoleon for his brother in the early 19th century, it slowly fell into ruin.
 Restoration efforts have since restored it to its former glory and blessed the chateau with some of the most beautiful gardens in the world.
-While the fully furnished interiors are a delight to tour, especially for the insights behind the chateau’s restoration, it’s the gardens where you’ll want to spend most of your 105 minute visit.
+While the fully furnished interiors are a delight to tour, especially for the insights behind the chateau’s restoration, it’s the gardens where you’ll want to spend most of your 105-minute visit.

 Arrival in Tours

 You’ve arrived in Tours, the gateway city of the Loire Valley!
-This historic city is the ideal base for Loire Valley wine tours, a region that in its entirety is a designated UNESCO World Heritage Site for its stunning chateaus and world-famous vineyards.Tours might be the largest city in the region, but you’ll still find streets lined with medieval houses in its historic center.
+This historic city is the ideal base for Loire Valley wine tours, a region that, in its entirety, is a designated UNESCO World Heritage Site for its stunning chateaus and world-famous vineyards.
+Tours might be the largest city in the region, but you’ll still find streets lined with medieval houses in its historic center.
 Towering over it all is the Flamboyant Gothic cathedral.
-From the impossibly intricate facade, to a still-functioning 16th century organ, the cathedral is a complete work of art.
-In one of the naves you’ll even see the tombs of Charles VIII’s children.
-Walking the city is also a good excuse to sit down to sip some of the Loire Valley’s world-class whites.If you’re looking for wine tasting, Loire Valley is hard to rival.
+From the impossibly intricate facade to a still-functioning 16th-century organ, the cathedral is a complete work of art.
+In one of the naves, you’ll even see the tombs of Charles VIII’s children.
+Walking the city is also a good excuse to sit down to sip some of the Loire Valley’s world-class whites.
+If you’re looking for wine tasting, Loire Valley is hard to rival.
 Cave de Vouvray, with just over 500 hectares of vineyards serviced by around thirty winegrowers, is a hugely popular winery in the region.
-Go for a tour or simply for a tasting, just don’t miss this great location.
+Go for a tour or simply for a tasting, and don’t miss this great location.
 Maison Brédif is the oldest family-owned winery in the area.
-Here, you’ll be treated to an exclusive experience during a private visit to their majestic, 8th century cellars.
+Here, you’ll be treated to an exclusive experience during a private visit to their majestic, 8th-century cellars.
 The on-site sommeliers pride themselves on providing their undivided attention to each guest, as you are invited to taste the best Vouvray wines.
-Total trip time from Bordeaux to Tours with stops: 5 hours and 40 minutes.

 Day 6: Tours to Paris